eviabs/web-dicts/README.md

 *A full documentation is available in the code itself.*

+### Add Seach Provider
-### If you wish to add a search provider, there are several steps that must be done:
+If you wish to add a search provider, there are several steps that must be done:
 1. Place your new search provider under `dic` route: `/dic/your_search_provider`.
 2. There is only one mandatory parameter: `t`.
 It holds the term that the user wants to search for (`/dic/your_search_provider?t=user_search_term`).
 Any additional  parameters are allowed.
 3. The response of the request should look like that: